meme2515/baseball_sql/README.md

-# 👨‍💻 SQL

-This repository contains a SQL project where I have studied and practiced writing SQL queries.

-## ⚾ Major League Baseball
+# ⚾ Major League Baseball SQL

-### Understanding the Schema
+## Understanding the Schema

 I have used the [Lahman baseball statistics database](http://www.seanlahman.com/baseball-archive/statistics/) for this project.
 The database contains pitching, hitting, and fielding statistics for Major League Baseball from 1871 through 2017.
 It includes data from the two current leagues (American and National), four other "major" leagues (American Association, Union Association, Players League, and Federal League), and the National Association of 1871-1875.